fedidat/AdventOfCode2021/README.md

 ## Day 11

 Dlang is not as enjoyable as I remembered.
 Maybe the pain of picking it up again, but mostly it doesn't feel mature and popular enough.

+## Day 12

+Back to Python with a cool traversal algorithm.
+Not very fast though, takes 8s.